Henry Widdowson: Research

+Widdowson is perhaps best known for his contribution to communicative language teaching.
+However, he has also published on other related subjects such as discourse analysis and critical discourse analysis, the global spread of English, English for Special Purposes and stylistics.The Routledge Encyclopedia of Language Teaching and Learning calls him "probably the most influential philosopher of the late twentieth century for international ESOL".
 He has authored a number of highly influential papers.
 His 1994 paper in TESOL Quarterly, for instance, has become a key paper in the rationale behind English as a lingua franca and what has become known as the "ownership" of English.

-One of his recent books is Text, Context, Pretext.
-Critical Issues in Discourse Analysis (2005), published by Blackwell's.